suborbital/subo/docs/get-started.md

     }
 }
 ```
-subo will package your Runnable into a Wasm module that can be used by Hive or Atmo and run just like any other Runnable!
+subo will package your Runnable into a Wasm module that can be used by Reactr or Atmo and run just like any other Runnable!
 You can see examples of Runnables in the [test project](../test-project).

 ## Create a project
-To create a new project for Atmo or Hive, use `subo create project <name>`.
+To create a new project for Atmo or Reactr, use `subo create project <name>`.
 This will create a new folder which contains a Directive.yaml and an example Runnable.

 Full options for `create project`:
 ```
-create a new project for Atmo or Hive
+create a new project for Atmo or Reactr

 Usage:
   subo create project <name> [flags]